 Honors and awards: Member of the UTSA Academy of Distinguished Teaching Scholars, UT System Regents Outstanding Teaching Award (2015), UTSA President's Distinguished Achievement for Excellence in Teaching (2014).

 Ph.D., Southern Methodist University, 2003

 I believe that an effective teacher must be enthusiastic about the subject matter and enjoy teaching.
 In all of the courses I teach, I emphasize the relevance of learning about past cultures in order to understand better the cultural and physical diversity in the modern world.
 I stress a four-field approach to anthropology and encourage the students to think critically and analytically about the subject matter.
 I try to create a dynamic and interactive classroom that serves as a comfortable environment conducive to learning.
-I have taught a number of courses in anthropology, including Introduction of Archaeology, North American Archaeology, Mesoamerican Archaeology (both undergraduate and graduate level), Myths and Mysteries in Archaeology, Method and Theory (graduate level), as well as Texas Archaeological Field School and Belize Archaeological Field School.
+I have taught a number of courses in anthropology, including Introduction of Archaeology, Ancient Civilizations of Mexico, Ancient Maya Civilization, North American Archaeology, Frauds, Myths and Mysteries in Archaeology, In the Footsteps of Early Maya Explorers (graduate level), History, Method and Theory (graduate level), Origins of Civilizations (graduate level), Archaeological Methods (graduate level), as well as Texas Archaeological Field School and Belize Archaeological Field School.

 Main Office: MH 4.03.38

 Department of Anthropology

 University of Texas at San Antonio